 Objective

-To investigate the possible effect of the insulin receptor substrate 1 (IRS1) gene rs1801276 polymorphism risk on Bangladeshi Patients with Type-2 Diabetes Mellitus.
+To investigate the possible effect of the insulin receptor substrate 1 (IRS1) gene rs1801276 polymorphism risk on Bangladeshi patients with type-2diabetes mellitus.

 Background

 Type 2 diabetes mellitus (T2DM) is a chronic metabolic condition defined by persistent hyperglycemia that is predominantly caused by hereditary and environmental factors.
-The IRS1 (rs1801276) polymorphism has been linked to changes in the transmission of insulin and glucose metabolism, which contribute to the development of type 2 diabetes.
+The IRS1 (rs1801276) polymorphism has been linked to changes in the transmission of insulin and glucose metabolismwhich contribute to the development of type 2 diabetes.
 The purpose of this study is to investigate the association between the IRS1 (rs1801276) gene polymorphism and T2DM in the Bangladeshi population.

 Design and Methods

 A cross-sectional study was carried out on 200 type 2 diabetes patients and 200 healthy controls.
 Genomic DNA was taken from blood samples, and the rs1801276 polymorphism was detected using PCR-RFLP.
-Statistical analyses were conducted to determine the relationship between the IRS1 polymorphism and the prevalence of T2DM.
+Statistical analysis were conducted to determine the relationship between the IRS1 polymorphism and the prevalence of T2DM.

 Results